realmjoin/realmjoin-docs/realmjoin-client/local-admin-password-solution-laps/README.md

 Forced password rotations are supported:

-1. `2021-11-20T12:34:56+01:00`: any explicit timestamp in ISO8601.
+1. `2021-11-20T12:34:56+01:00`: Any explicit timestamp in ISO-8601.
 Multiple timestamps can be specified.
-2. `DayAfterCreate`: after the account has been created the account's password will be changed.
+2. `DayAfterCreate`: After the account has been created the account's password will be changed.
 This is useful when users are supposed to set up Windows Hello for additional sign-in options.
-3. `Yearly`, `Monthly` or `Weekly`: The shorter interval takes preference (Weekly > Monthly > Yearly).
-If no more conditions are specified, defaults are "1st day of month" for Monthly or "Monday" for Weekly.
-Yearly defaults to PasswordLastSet + 365 days.
-All seven weekday can be specified.
-So if `Wednesday` and `Weekly` are specified, the password will be changed every Wednesday.
-If `Wednesday` and `Monthly` are specified, the password will be changed on the first Wednesday each month.
-Combining Yearly with weekdays will set the deadline to the latest possible weekday just before 365 days are up.
+3. `Yearly`, `Monthly` or `Weekly`: The shorter interval takes preference (`Weekly` > `Monthly` > `Yearly`).
+If no more conditions are specified, defaults are "1st day of month" for `Monthly` or "monday" for `Weekly`.
+Additionally, `Yearly` defaults to password last set date + 365 days.
+All seven weekdays can be specified.
+So if `Wednesday` and `Weekly` are specified, the password will be changed every wednesday.
+If `Wednesday` and `Monthly` are specified, the password will be changed on the first wednesday each month.
+Combining `Yearly` with weekdays will set the deadline to the latest possible specified weekday just before 365 days are up.

 _Example_